classiebit/addchat-codeigniter-pro-docs/resources/docs/1.0/features/realtime-notifications.md

 Pusher notification system fetches the following things in realtime.

-1. Total received messages of a contact (user)
+1. Latest received messages from multiple users
-2. New messages while chatting with a user
+2. Latest messages while user-to-user chatting
-3. Message is seen or not
+3. The message is seen or not
-4. User is typing...
+4. The user is typing...

----

->{success} If you're a running a small business website, where you need a realtime chat support and user to user chat function, you can use the **Internal** notification system on the live website without any hesitation.

----

->{primary} **Internal** notification system saves your **Pusher** monthly subscription fees.

----

 <a name="Pusher-Setup"></a>
-## Add Pusher API Credentials
+## Pusher Setup

-By default, the **Internal** notification system is `enabled` when you first setup AddChat on your website.
-So if you want to switch to `Pusher` notifications, then you need to [Signup on Pusher](https://pusher.com/signup) and `create an app` and get the Pusher API credentials.
+By default, the **Internal** notification system is `enabled`.
+To switch to `Pusher` notifications, firstly, you (as website Admin) need to [Signup on Pusher](https://pusher.com/signup) and `create an app` and get the Pusher API credentials.

 <br>

-Once you get the API credentials, come back to your website, open AddChat widget and -
+Once you have the **Pusher** credentials, open AddChat widget and -

-1. Go to `Admin Panel -> Settings` and scroll down to **Realtime Notifications** section.
+1. Go to `Admin Panel -> Settings` & scroll down to **Realtime Notifications** section.

-2. Select `Notification Type` to `Pusher Notification``
+2. Select `Notification Type` to `Pusher Notification`

 3. Then enter the fields-
  - Pusher App Id
  - Pusher Key
  - Pusher Secret
  - Pusher Cluster

 4. Click on save settings and you're done.

->{info} After switching to `Pusher Notifications` logout and login again to see the effects.
+---

+>{success} Now, the AddChat widget will fetch real-time notifications using **Pusher**

+---